maximdanilchenko/radish/README.md

-### Simple REDIS DB and its client with connection pool written in python3/asyncio | Just for fun
+### Simple Redis-like DB and its client with connection pool written in python3/asyncio
 _Inspired by [this article](http://charlesleifer.com/blog/building-a-simple-redis-server-with-python/)_

 #### Contents: